nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Format:** `find [KEYWORDS] [c/COMPANY] [r/ROLE] [d/DEADLINE] [s/STATUS] [i/INDUSTRY] [t/JOB_TYPE]`

 * At least one optional field must be provided.
+* If a [prefix](#prefix) is given, the search will only find applications containing the given keyword in the _specified_ field.
 * More than one `KEYWORDS` can be provided.
+* `KEYWORDS` are case-insensitive.
-* If `KEYWORDS` is provided, the command will find all applications that contains the keywords in any field.
+* If `KEYWORDS` is provided, the command will find all applications that contains the `KEYWORDS` in any field.
-* An application will be listed only if all the keywords match.
-The keywords are case-insensitive.
+* An application will be listed only if it contains _ALL_ the `KEYWORDS` provided.
 * Applications with partially matching keywords will not be listed.
-    * e.g. searching for the keyword "Goo" will not list applications with "Google".
+    * e.g. searching for the keyword "Goo" will not list applications containing "Google".
+* Characters not separated by white space is considered _ONE_ word.
+    * e.g. searching for the keyword "ADD" will not list applications containing "TO_ADD_DEADLINE".
 * Searches for deadline must be in the format `MMM DD YYYY HHMM`.
     * e.g. Dec 31 2030 1200 is a valid deadline.

 **Examples:**

 * `find c/Google`

   Finds all applications with "Google" in the company name.

 * `find Google r/Software Engineer`

   Finds all applications with "Software Engineer" in the role and "Google" in any field.

 * `find Google AI`

   Finds all applications with _both_ "Google" and "AI" in any fields.

 **UI mockup:**